mikegleen/modes/doc/source/index.rst

    values when used with the **multiple** command or the **items** command.
    The statement may appear under the **global** command or a specific command, which takes precedence.
 The default is “|”.
--  **normalize** Adjust this accession number so that it sorts in numeric order.
+-  **normalize** If specified, adjust this accession number so that it sorts in numeric order.
 The number will be de-normalized before output.
 The default serial number in the first column and the accession number extracted from the XML file will always be normalized before use.
 This may also be used to strip leading